Designing an attack-defense game: how to increase robustness of financial transaction models via a competition: Results

 \subsection{Competition results}

-\paragraph{Attack quality}
+\subsubsection{Attack quality}

-The number of participants during the attack phase of the competition is $58$.
-The participants included teams with strong experience in machine learning competitions.
-They submitted $649$ solutions during the presented phases.
-As we have two sub-phases for the attack phase, we can observe not only the comparison of private and public scores but also the progress of scores during the second part of the competition.
-There were two control points which we call phases.
+$58$ participants took part in the competition's attack phase.
+Among them were teams with strong experience in machine learning competitions.
+The activity of teams resulted in $649$ submitted solutions.
+During the competition among attacks, we had two control points in time to observe the progress.

-We present the empirical cumulative density function for top scores for each participant for private and two public phases for an attack of a white box model and a private score for an attack of a black box model in Figure~\ref{fig:attack_scores}.
-Only the top ten participants with respect to private white box scores attacked black box models.
-Finally, we expand our analysis with the dynamic of top score in Figure~\ref{fig:attack_dynamic}
+In Figure~\ref{fig:attack_scores}, we present the empirical cumulative density function (CDF) for all collected scores during different phases.
+Firstly, the plot contains the top scores for each participant for a white-box scenario, with two consecutive public scores \emph{Public 1, Public 2} and the final score \emph{Private 2} obtained using a hold-out sample.
+Also, we provide results for two iterations for a black-box part of the competition \emph{Blackbox~1, Blackbox~2}.

-We can make several conclusions from these data.
-At first, as the initial ROC AUC was about $0.6$, after the attack we see degradation to about $0.2$ score, which makes the model unusable.
-This effect doesn't hold for the black box regime: even the strongest attacks only marginally harm the model.
-So, a stinging attack should have access to a model.
-During the second stage of attack against a black box model, we see that the improvement in the robustness of models made attacks almost useless.
-Dynamic of the score suggest that after obtaining a model it is enough to spent about two weeks to completely break the model, so model owners should take actions after the model leakage in a timely manner.
+Finally, we expand our analysis with the dynamic of the top score in Figure~\ref{fig:attack_dynamic}.
+For a white-box scenario, the ROC AUC started at around $0.69$.
+Following a targeted attack, this score decreased to $\approx 0.25$, making the model inoperative.
+Contrastingly, in the black box scenario, even the leading attacks only slightly impact the performance.
+This suggests that for a truly effective attack, white-box access to the model is necessary.
+Additionally, the dynamics of the score change indicate that after gaining access to a model, it might only take about two weeks to compromise it completely.
+Therefore, it's crucial for model owners to act swiftly after a model leakage.

-\paragraph{Defense quality}
+\subsubsection{Defense quality}

-As the format of this part was less traditional, the number of participants was $42$, while the strongest participants submitted to both tracks.
-Here we also present the results for different stages: two stages for a given attack and two tournament stages for unknown attacks developed by other participants.
+For a less traditional defense track, the number of participants was $42$, while the strongest participants submitting to both tracks.
+Here, we also present the results for different stages: two stages for a given attack \emph{Public 1, Public 2, Private 2} and two tournament stages \emph{Blackbox 1, Blackbox 2} for unknown attacks authored by other participants.
+We also present baseline scores for the tournament phase \emph{Tournament public} and \emph{Tournament private}.

-We present the empirical CDF for the defense track in Figure~\ref{fig:defense_scores}.
-We expand our analysis with the dynamic of top score in Figure~\ref{fig:defense_dynamic}.
+The empirical CDF for the defense track is in Figure~\ref{fig:defense_scores}.
+We expand our analysis with the dynamic of the top score in Figure~\ref{fig:defense_dynamic}.